GregRos/doddle/README.md

 })
 ```

-`seq` is a lot more flexible than that, though.
-You can even pass it a function that returns an array instead of a generator:
+But generator functions are just functions that return iterables.
+So you can pass one of those instead:

 ```ts
 seq(() => [1, 2, 3])
 ```

+The function will be called every time the **Seq** is iterated over

-You can pass it a `Doddle` that returns an Iterable too:
+You can pass it a **Doddle** that returns an Iterable too:

 ```ts
 const doddle1 = doddle(() => 1)